Magnus Heunicke: Minister of Health (2019-2022)

 Heunicke was appointed Minister for Health and Elderly Affairs in the Frederiksen Cabinet from 27 June 2019.

 Together with Frederiksen cabinet, he led the Danish government's response to the contain the spread of COVID-19 pandemic.
 In December 2020, COVID-19 vaccines reached the country and began to the administrated.
 From January 2021, he was only Minister of Health.
 In the summer of 2021, he also led the government’s response to a strike among more than 6,000 nurses over pay.

+Minister of the Environment (2022–)

+Heunicke was appointed minister of the environment on 15 December 2022 in Mette Fredriksens second cabinet.

+On 29 August 2024, he was appointed to also serve as minister for gender equality.